codefisher/extra_format_buttons/README.md

 * Strike Though
 * Code

-The Extra Format Buttons also makes the format toolbar customizable, so that you can easily add or remove those buttons that you want.
+Extra Format Buttons also makes the format toolbar customizable, so that you can easily add or remove those buttons that you want.
-It also adds an extra Toolbar, which is hidden by default, but can made visiable though the right click context menu.
+It also adds an extra toolbar, which is hidden by default, but can made visiable though the right click context menu.

 Project Links:
 * <a href="https://codefisher.org/projects/extra_format_buttons/">Homepage</a>